 How to Prepare Pumpkin for Dogs

-Preparing pumpkin for your canine pals is the same as preparing it for humans, but you should use less sugar than what’s in a typical human recipe.
+Preparing pumpkin for your canine pals is the same as preparing it for humans, but you use less sugar than what’s in a typical human recipe.

 All the pupcake recipes featured here are sweetened with natural ingredients like pumpkin and banana.
 And if these aren’t enough here are 13 more healthy dog treats with pumpkin.